softwareconstruction240/softwareconstruction/spelling-corrector/specification.md

 ## The Four Edit Distances

 All of the edit distance rules assume that all characters are in lowercase.
+Here, `|s|` denotes the length of the string `s`.

 - **Deletion Distance**: A string `s` has a deletion distance of one from another string `t` if and only if `t` is equal to `s` when one character is removed.
 The only strings that are a deletion distance of one from `bird` are `ird`, `brd`, `bid`, and `bir`.
 Note that if a string `s` has a deletion distance of one from another string `t` then `|s| = |t| -1 `.
 Also, there are exactly `|t|` strings that are a deletion distance of one from `t`.
 The dictionary may contain zero to N words with a deletion distance of one from `t`.
 - **Transposition Distance**: A string `s` has a transposition distance of one from another string `t` if and only if `t` is equal to `s` when two adjacent characters are transposed.
 The only strings that are a transposition distance of one from `house` are `ohuse`, `huose`, `hosue` and `houes`.
 Note that if a string `s` has a transposition distance of one from another string `t` then `|s| = |t|`.
 Also, there are exactly `|t| - 1` strings that are a transposition distance of one from `t`.
 The dictionary may contain zero to N strings with a transposition distance of one from `t`.